A CNN With Multi-scale Convolution for Hyperspectral Image Classification using Target-Pixel-Orientation scheme: PROPOSED CLASSIFICATION FRAMEWORK

 \subsubsection{Band-Reduction}

 This block contains three consecutive ``BasicConv3d" layers.
-The designed ``BasicConv3d” layer contains 3-D batch-normalization layer and rectified linear unit (ReLU) layers sequentially after 3-D point-wise convolution layer.
-Parameter of 3-D convolution layer is the input channel, output channel, and the kernel size.
-However, we have adjusted kernel size experimentally for the different dataset.
-Hence, we have used p, q, and r notation in defining kernel size in Fig~\ref{fig:band_reduction-1}.
-Assume the spectral dimensionality $d=103$ and spatial size $k=5$.
-The first 3-D convolutional layer (C1) primarily filters the $9 \times 103 \times 5 \times 5$ prepared data with nine $8 \times 1 \times 1$ kernels, producing a $9 \times 96 \times 5 \times 5$ feature map.
-As we have used point-wise 3-D convolution, there is no change in the spatial size of the sample.
+The designed ``BasicConv3d” layer contains 3-D batch-normalization layer and rectified linear unit (ReLU) layer sequentially after 3-D point-wise convolution layer.
+Parameters of 3-D convolution layer are the input channel, output channel, and the kernel size.
+In our experiment we have kept input channel$=9$ and output channel$=9$.
+However, we have empirically adjusted kernel size of three ``BasicConv3d” layers which is of the form (X,1,1).
+Hence, we have used X=p, X=q, and X=r notation in defining kernel size in Fig~\ref{fig:band_reduction-1}.
+The aim of choosing such kernel dimension is not to change the spatial size but to reduce the number of bands.
+Dimension of the input to this layer is $v \times d \times k \times k$ where $v$ represents number of views in the \emph{TPO} scheme, $d$ represents spectral dimensionality and $k$ is spatial size.
+We consider $v=9,~ d=103,$ and $k=5$ to illustrate the network description.
+The first 3-D convolutional layer (C1) primarily filters the input with dimension $9 \times 103 \times 5 \times 5$ with kernel of size $8 \times 1 \times 1$, producing a $9 \times 96 \times 5 \times 5$ feature map.
+In this layer dimension of spectral channels gets reduced from 103 to 96.\\ As we have used point-wise 3-D convolution, there is no change in the spatial size of the sample.
 But, the size of the spectral channel is changed based on the value of p which is 8 in this example.
 The size of the spectral channel in the convolved sample can be computed using the following equation.

 Where $W$ represents the size of the spectral channel, which is $103$ in this case. $K, P$, and $S$ represent kernel size, padding, and stride.
 For the above example, $K=8$, $P=0$ and $S=1$ holds.
 Therefore, we are getting 96 channels in the convolved sample.
 The second layer (C2) combines the features obtained in the C1 layer with nine $16 \times 1 \times 1$ kernels, resulting in a $9 \times 81 \times 5 \times 5$ feature map.
 The third layer (C3) combines the features obtained in the C1 layer with nine $32 \times 1 \times 1$ kernels, resulting in a $9 \times 50 \times 5 \times 5$ feature map.
 We have a reduced number of bands from 103 to 50 at this point.
 Now we reshape our data in 3 dimensions by stacking nine views for each 50 spectral information, leading to $450 \times 5 \times 5$-sized sample.
 We feed the reshaped output of band-reduction block to feature extraction layer.